 It is important for the appearance of the receipt that the list price is above (or sometimes equal to) the price charged for the item.
 It would not look good if the receipt showed a list price of \$9.99 and the customer was charged \$12.99.
-To avoid such an embarrassing situation, the system makes sure that this does not occur.
+To avoid such an embarrassing situation, the system makes sure that this does not occur by raising the list price to equal the price charged for an item.